Thiago099/SKSE-Menu-Framework-SDK/README.md

 - IMGUI_LIB_FOLDER

-  Clone this  Repository, to somewhere safe and adds its ImGui folder path to this environment variable on Windows.
+  Clone this  repository, to somewhere safe and adds its ImGui folder path to this environment variable on Windows.

 - SKYRIM_MODS_FOLDER